DomainKeys Identified Mail: Overview

 DKIM provides the ability to sign a message, and allows the signer (author organization) to communicate which email it considers legitimate.
 It does not directly prevent or disclose abusive behavior.

 DKIM also provides a process for verifying a signed message.
 Verifying modules typically act on behalf of the receiver organization, possibly at each hop.

 All of this is independent of Simple Mail Transfer Protocol (SMTP) routing aspects, in that it operates on the RFC 5322 message—the transported mail's header and body—not the SMTP "envelope" defined in RFC 5321.
-Hence, DKIM signatures survive basic relaying across multiple MTAs.
+Hence, DKIM signatures survive basic relaying across multiple message transfer agents.

 Technical details

 Signing

-The signing organization can be a direct handler of the message, such as the author, the submission site or a further intermediary along the transit path, or an indirect handler such as an independent service that is providing assistance to a direct handler.
+The signing organization can be a direct handler of the message, such as the author, mail submission agent, site, or further intermediary along the transit path, or an indirect handler such as an independent service that is providing assistance to a direct handler.

 Signing modules insert one or more DKIM-Signature: header fields, possibly on behalf of the author organization or the originating service provider.
 The specification allows signers to choose which header fields they sign, but the From: field must always be signed.
 The resulting header field consists of a list of tag=value parts as in the example below: